Ximi1970/systray-x/README.md

 env GDK_BACKEND=x11 thunderbird
 ```

-or find the .desktop file for Thunderbird:
+and/or find the .desktop file for Thunderbird:
 ```
 /usr/share/applications/thunderbird.desktop
 ```